lisa-lumos/Snowflake/developer/05-kafka-and-spark-connectors.md

 The amount of metadata recorded in the RECORD_METADATA column is configurable, using optional Kafka configuration properties.

+The Kafka connector does below stuff, to subscribe to Kafka topics and create Snowflake objects:
+1. It subscribes to one/more Kafka topics, based on the config info, provided via the Kafka config file or command line.
+2. It creates the following objects for each topic:
+   - One internal stage, to temporarily store data files for each topic.
+   - One pipe, to ingest the data files for each topic partition.
+   - One table for each topic.
+If the table does not exist, it will be created; otherwise, it creates the RECORD_CONTENT and RECORD_METADATA columns in the existing table, and verifies the other cols are nullable.

+The sf Kafka connector buffers messages from the Kafka topics.
+When a threshold is reached, the connector writes the messages to a temporary file in the internal stage.
+The connector then triggers Snowpipe to ingest the temporary file.
+After the file is loaded, the connector cleans it up in the stage.
+If a failure prevented the data from loading, the connector moves the file into the table stage and produces an error message.

+Instances of the Kafka connector do not communicate with each other.
+If you start multiple instances of the connector on the same topics/partitions, then multiple copies of the same row might be inserted into the table.
+This is not recommended; each topic should be processed by only one instance of the connector.

+There is no guarantee that rows are inserted in the order that they were originally published.

 ## Spark Connector
 ### Overview